Energy efficiency is a jobs machine – and local governments can get it cranking

 Investment in these EPC projects helps create jobs and supports the local economy, plus the energy savings may be used by these councils to invest in other local community programs and potentially providing some rate relief to businesses and households impacted by the economic recession.

-Other EAGA member councils including City of Whitehorse, Knox City Council and City of Monash are currently implementing energy efficiency upgrades to deliver energy and environmental savings.
+Other EAGA member councils including the City of Whitehorse, Knox City Council and the City of Monash are currently implementing energy efficiency upgrades to deliver energy and environmental savings.